panoptix-za/ansible-hotrod/README.md

 - `hotrod_remove_*` are mutually exclusive with their `hotrod_install_*` counterparts
 - `hotrod_system_user` and `hotrod_system_group` will only be removed if both values match "`hotrod`", to avoid undesirable effects when using non-defaults
 - `hotrod_remove_server` and `hotrod_remove_agent` will **destroy data directories!**

-## Licence

-While this Ansible role is made available under the MIT license, note that the use of Hotrod is subject to the Panoptix [End User License Agreement](https://hotrod.app/eula).